jeffcarp/talks/README.md

 ## Reasons to use Angular

 > HTML enhanced for web apps
+>

-angularjs.org
+> – angularjs.org

 (what if you wanted a cat picture and could just write `<cat-picture></cat-picture>`?)

 > It's what Google's vision for what a browser would be like if it were built from the ground up (instead of just rendering documents.
+>

-Misko Hevery
+> – Misko Hevery

-- Write UI code declaratively.
-Your app code should not

 jQuery approach: